 When spending time near a lake, children should always wear life jackets.
 Additionally, adults who will be spending time on the water should wear life jackets.
 Sunscreen is also a must, especially if you will be out on the water where the sun’s rays can be reflected onto your skin.

 What are you waiting for?
-Now that you know where to go, it’s time to find the perfect RV rental in California and hit the road for a perfect lake camping adventure.
+Now that you know where to go, it’s time to find the perfect RV rental in California and hit the road to try lakefront RV camping in California for yourself.